Khawaja Asif: Early political career and senate tenure

-He was re-elected to the National Assembly in 1997 general election Khawaja Asif contested 2002 general election elections from NA 110 and won his seats by taking 42,743 votes.
+He was re-elected to the National Assembly in the 1997 general election Khawaja Asif contested the 2002 general election elections from NA 110 and won his seats by taking 42,743 votes.

-Asif contested 2008 general election from NA 110 and obtained 73,007 votes.
+Asif contested the 2008 general election from NA 110 and obtained 73,007 votes.

-In 2013 Pakistani general election, Asif was re-elected as a member of the National Assembly from NA 110 taking 92,848 votes against his opponent Usman Dar who obtained 71,573 votes.
+In the 2013 Pakistani general election, Asif was re-elected as a member of the National Assembly from NA 110 taking 92,848 votes against his opponent Usman Dar who obtained 71,573 votes.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-73 (Sialkot-II) in 2018 Pakistani general election.
-He received 116,957 votes and defeated Usman Dar who received 115464 votes and won by only 1700+ votes.
-In May, 2019 he took the charge and became the Parliamentary Leader of PMLN in the National Assembly of Pakistan.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-73 (Sialkot-II) in the 2018 Pakistani general election.
+He received 116,957 votes and defeated Usman Dar who received 115,464 votes.
+He supports a financially independent Pakistan.
+In May 2019 he took the charge and became the Parliamentary Leader of PMLN in the National Assembly of Pakistan.

+He was re-elected to the National Assembly of Pakistan as a candidate of PML-N from constituency NA-71 Sialkot-II in the 2024 Pakistani general election, he received 119,001 and defeated Independent Candidate Rehana Imtiaz Dar, who is mother of Asif's former election rival Usman Dar, She received 100,482 votes.

-Ministrial career
+Ministerial career

-In 1997 Government
+Role in the Second Nawaz Sharif government (1997)

-He was appointed as the chairman of the Privatization Commission of Pakistan with the status of a minister during Second Nawaz Sharif ministry in 1997.
+He was appointed as the chairman of the Privatization Commission of Pakistan with the status of a minister during Nawaz Sharif's second term in 1997.
 His tenure was terminated following the counter-coup 1999 coup d'état in which then Chief of Army Staff, Pervez Musharraf, overthrew Prime Minister Nawaz Sharif in response to Sharif indirectly hijacking Musharraf's plane and ordering it to land outside Pakistan.

-During 2008 coalition government
+Role in the coalition government (2008)

 He was briefly appointed as the Minister of Petroleum and Natural Resources, as well as the Minister of Sports in the Gillani ministry in 2008 before his party pulled out of the Pakistan Peoples Party-led coalition government.

-During 2013 Third Nawaz Sharif ministry
+Role in the Third Nawaz Sharif government (2013)

-In June 2013, he was appointed as the Minister of Water and Power and later given additional portfolio of Minister of Defence in November 2013 under Third Nawaz Sharif ministry.
+In June 2013, he was appointed as the Minister of Water and Power and later given additional portfolio of Minister of Defence in November 2013 under Third Nawaz Sharif government.

-During 2017 Abbasi ministry
+Role in the Abbasi government (2017)

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Asif was inducted into the federal cabinet of Abbasi and was appointed Minister for Foreign Affairs for the first time.
 Earlier, Pakistan had no Minister for Foreign Affairs since the PML-N came to power in May 2013 as former Prime Minister Nawaz Sharif himself held the cabinet portfolio of foreign affairs.